blueburrito24/obsidiannotes/Wishlist.md

 	total 136.79

 	after selling revo 1.0 I have 70, then after selling toei I have 70. so I have 140. enough for spideys.

+	if my toei sells on eBay for 140, I will get 126 and have 196 total.
+I can then buy mess toys scarlet spider on top of the above and still have 28.71.

 ## General Wishlist